SOE's specialist sector for road transport engineers

 Road transport engineers are skilled problem solvers, methodical in their approach to safety and inspection of vehicles, and have wide ranging technical and regulatory knowledge which sets them apart as true experts.
 Our members in IRTE range from first job apprentices right up to depot managers, chief engineers, and general managers of haulage firms or bus franchises.
-A road transport engineering career has no limits - but all IRTE affiliated SOE members have common goals of best practice and safety in vehicles and people.
+A road transport engineering career has no limits - but all IRTE affiliated SOE members have common goals of best practice and safety, whether they are working with technology or individuals.

 You can find transport engineers maintaining and managing:

 - Buses and coaches